 “Where to go in the Swiss Alps region, Raphael?”.

-Well, during my latest journey, I focused on exploring the German speaking part of Switzerland using Zurich as a base.
+Well, during my latest journey, I focused on exploring the German speaking part of Switzerland using Zurich (check out the best things to do in Zurich here) as a base.

 It is definitely hard to believe that mere two hours away from the buzz of the city you can actually find impressive landscapes such as these ones.